louiseGrandjonc/louisemeta.com/content/blog/explain-2.md

 In a sequential scan, the reading head reads in memory order, so it only has to go to the next memory block to scan the tables.
 In the case of an index it has to "jump" between the pointers given by the tuples in the index.

-Moving the reading head is 1000 slower than reading the next physical block.
+**Moving the reading head is 1000 slower than reading the next physical block.**

-You will notice that I give a lot of encyclopaedia examples...
-But...
 When you read a book, reading the next page is easier for you than jump to the page 34, then 98, then...
 It's the same for the reading head :)

-So if a value is "common" (about over 20% of your table), it's quicker to simply read everything.
+So if a value is common in your table, it's quicker to simply read everything.

-The image that I can give you to understand that is the following:
-If you are reading an encyclopaedia on birds and want to know everything about birds except owls (so basically most of your book but a few pages), it would be quicker to read the entire book page after page than to list the pages where it's not about owls and look for each of this pages.

 # Bitmap heap scan